Prostate Cancer, Advanced or Metastatic - Surgery

 Radiation therapy uses high doses of radiation, such as X - rays, to destroy cancer cells.
 The radiation damages the genetic material of the cells so that they can't grow.
 Although radiation damages normal cells as well as cancer cells, the normal cells can repair themselves and function, while the cancer cells cannot.Radiation therapy may be used alone or combined with drugs or surgery to treat .

-Read about radiation therapy and clinical trials for advanced or metastatic prostate cancer.
+Read about radiation therapy and immunotherapy for prostate cancer.